What is influenza (flu)?

 Treatment for influenza:

-Specific treatment for the flu will be determined by your physician based on:
+Specific treatment for influenza will be determined by your physician based on:

 - your age, overall health, and medical history